duycoding710/SOCrawler/README.md

 # SOCrawler
 Greetings!

-Want to know how to make script like this?
+Want to know how to make scripts like this?
 Visit me at pynist.blogspot.com!

 <hr />